Chair: Sapana R. Patel, PhD

 A brief history of the Practitioner NoE

-SIRC’s mission is to bridge the gap between implementation research and practice through rigorous and efficient frameworks and methods.
-SIRC has prioritized contributions from and partnership between researchers and practitioners to advance this mission – both during and between conferences.
+SIRC’s mission is to bridge the gap between implementation research and practice.
+SIRC has prioritized contributions from and partnership between researchers and practitioners to advance this mission.

 SIRC’s original mechanism for engaging practice partners was the “EBP Champions Task Force,” a group comprised of SIRC researchers, providers, intermediaries, and policymakers.
 The Task Force met routinely to plan practitioner-oriented conference activities and identify mechanisms for better engaging practitioners in SIRC.

-Based on a consensus of the EBP Champions Task Force and SIRC officers, the Task Force was transitioned to the Practitioner NoE, aligning it with SIRC’s existing research-focused networks (see Student, New Investigator, and Established NoEs).
+Based on a consensus of the EBP Champions Task Force and SIRC officers, the Task Force was transitioned to the Practitioner NoE, aligning it with SIRC’s existing research-focused networks.
 Realizing the breadth and diversity of the Practitioner NoE members, we created three sub-networks (provider, intermediary, and policy/funder) to pursue interests relevant to each area of practice.
 These changes have led to significant growth in both the membership and participation of practitioners in SIRC.

 Our Practitioner NoE reflects three distinct areas of expertise: